r-lib/styler/README.md

 - `\code{...}` becomes `` `...` ``

 If necessary, `DESCRIPTION` is edited to enable Markdown in roxygen blocks.
-You'll need the development version of `roxygen2`.
+You'll need `roxygen2` version 6.0.0 or later.

 More to come.
 The substitutions are not completely safe, please carefully examine the results!